gaehlerm/SoftwareEngineering/README.md

 It is very important that all tests, explorative tests excluded, are run automatically.
 This is the only way to ensure that they are always run.
 When they are run exactly, however, depends on the kind of test.

 Unit tests are fasts.
 Each one of them takes only a few milliseconds to run.
 All together they shouldn't take more than a few seconds.
 Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.
-It is important that unit tests are fast as they are run very frequently.
+It is important that unit tests are fast as they are run all the time.
+You should run them every few lines of code that you wrote.

 Code is only allowed to be merged into master if the all unit tests pass.
-This means that every programmer has to run the unit tests before creating a merge request (MR) [chapter devops] the same way as he has to make sure the whole projects compiles.
+This means that every programmer has to run the unit tests before creating a merge request (MR) [devops] the same way as he has to make sure the whole projects compiles.
 It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

 Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
 This is a rule that should be automated.
-Set up the Continuous Integration (CI) [chapter devops (?)] accordingly.
+Set up the Continuous Integration (CI) [devops (?)] accordingly.
 It should check the unit tests just the same as it checks the formating and the compilation of the code.
-This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.
+This is just another mandatory requirement inside the MR, along with the fact that the code has to compile.
+This is the only way to ensure that the unit tests are guaranteed to pass all the time.

 With functional tests it becomes a little bit trickier.
 Functional tests are slow and can't be run before every MR. It would slow down the whole development too much.
 Therefore you can't guarantee that all functional tests to be run all the time.
 Instead you have to set up the CI to run the functional tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
 Usually it is fairly obvious why the tests failed and it won't take much time to figure out who broke the test and how.
 But it is important that the problem gets resolved as soon as possible.